 Let me explain.

 What is Email Subscriber Acquisition Cost (E-SAC)?

-Email subscriber acquisition cost is an email marketing metric which tracks the average amount of money it takes to get a new subscriber on your email list.
-Some subscribers will cost almost nothing — maybe they’ll subscribe through a forwarded email from a friend — while others might cost hundreds or even thousands of dollars.
+Email subscriber acquisition cost is an email marketing metric that tracks the average amount of money it takes to get a new subscriber on your email list.
+Some subscribers will cost almost nothing — maybe they’ll subscribe through a forwarded email from a friend or organic traffic — while others might cost hundreds of dollars.

 Why is Email Subscriber Acquisition Cost important?